SAP-samples/teched2025-AD161/exercises/ex1/README.md

 After completing these steps you will have test data in the xflights app.

-Now we have a service that allows to query the content of the metadata entities, but this is still a bit boring, as we don't have any data in the tables.
+Now you have a service that allows to query the content of the metadata entities, but this is still a bit boring, as there is no data in the tables.
-We will now add some CSV files with data to the xflights app.
+You will now add some CSV files with data to the xflights app.

 1. Copy the folder [assets/ex1/data](../../assets/ex1/data) into folder _xflights/db_.
 The result should look like this: